-Rebecca J. Osborne, the Acting Solicitor of the FLRA is the FLRA's Acting Chief FOIA Officer.
+Thomas Tso, Solicitor of the FLRA is the FLRA's Chief FOIA Officer.

 3. What steps has your agency taken to incorporate FOIA into its core mission?
 For example, has your agency incorporated FOIA milestones into its strategic plan?

 The Chief FOIA Officer's staff regularly communicate with FLRA Presidential and administrative leadership about FOIA-related issues.